Services

 Define outputs and boundaries

-The expected role, outputs, cadence, and limits are clarified early so the engagement does not drift into open-ended advisory or undefined execution support.
+Clarify outputs, cadence, review volume, role, response expectations, and limits so the work does not drift into undefined execution support.

 BoundaryOutputsCadence